nem035/page-rank-fun/README.md

 )
 ```

+It is important to note that repeated links are ignored.

 ### Damping Factor

 - Original Paper

-> We assume page A has pages T1...Tn which point to it (i.e., are citations).
-The parameter d is a damping factor which can be set between 0 and 1.
+> The parameter d is a damping factor which can be set between 0 and 1.
 We usually set d to 0.85.

-- Wikiedia
+- Wikipedia

 > The PageRank theory holds that an imaginary random surfer who is randomly clicking on links will eventually stop clicking.
 The probability, at any step, that the person will continue is a damping factor `d`.
 Various studies have tested different damping factors, but it is generally assumed that the damping factor will be set around 0.85.